Back to Blog

 Build Your Ranking Before the Event

-Prime Day rewards products that are already ranking well.
-The algorithm amplifies existing momentum — it does not create momentum for products starting from page three.
+Prime Day rewards books that are already ranking well.
+The algorithm amplifies existing momentum — it does not create momentum for books starting on page three.

 In the 30 days before Prime Day, run more aggressive campaigns on your core keywords to build organic rank.
-The sales velocity you create in June, if Prime Day falls in July, feeds the ranking position that determines how prominently your listing appears when tens of millions of shoppers flood the platform during the event.
+The sales velocity you create in June, if Prime Day falls in July, feeds the ranking position that determines how prominently your book appears when tens of millions of readers flood the platform during the event.

-Target your top five keywords for page-one organic ranking before Prime Day.
-Products that enter the event with strong organic placement capture both paid and organic traffic simultaneously.
-Products on page three capture only what their PPC budget can buy.
+Target your top five keywords — things like genre terms, comparable authors, and series names — for page-one organic ranking before Prime Day.
+Books that enter the event with strong organic placement capture both paid and organic traffic simultaneously.
+Books on page three capture only what their ad budget can buy.

 Build Your Review Count

-Reviews drive conversion rate.
-Higher conversion rate during Prime Day translates directly to more sales and better organic positioning during and after the event.
+Reviews drive conversion rate for books.
+A higher conversion rate during Prime Day translates directly to more sales and better organic positioning during and after the event.

-If you have products approaching a review count milestone — say, sitting at 47 reviews heading toward 50 — push for that milestone before Prime Day.
-Use Vine, Request a Review consistently, and run enough advertising volume in the weeks before to drive the purchase volume that generates review accumulation.
+If you have a book approaching a review count milestone — say, sitting at 47 reviews heading toward 50 — push for that milestone before Prime Day.
+Use promotions to generate purchase volume, follow up with readers who have already bought, and run enough advertising in the weeks before to drive the sales that accumulate reviews.

-A listing that crosses a review threshold before Prime Day outperforms one that crosses it during the event.
+A book that crosses a review threshold before Prime Day outperforms one that crosses it during the event.

 Finalize Your Deal Structure

-If you are running Prime Exclusive Discounts or Lightning Deals, these need to be submitted weeks in advance.
-Amazon’s deadline for Lightning Deal submissions is typically 4–6 weeks before Prime Day.
+If you are running a Kindle Countdown Deal or a Kindle Unlimited promotion, these need to be scheduled in advance.
+Amazon’s deal submission deadlines are typically 4–6 weeks before Prime Day.
 Miss this window and you are advertising around deals rather than advertising with them.

-Even without official Amazon deal placements, a well-structured promotion can create the urgency that Prime Day shoppers respond to.
-A price reduction visible on your listing, a quantity bundle, or a coupon converts meaningfully better than your standard listing with no event-specific hook.
+Even without an official Amazon deal placement, a well-structured promotion can create the urgency that Prime Day readers respond to.
+A temporary price reduction on your ebook, a series discount (“Book 1 free — Books 2 & 3 on sale”), or a new release teaser converts meaningfully better than your standard listing with no event-specific hook.

 Set Your Event Budget

-Prime Day budget planning starts with one question: how much are you willing to overspend per sale to gain the ranking and review momentum that pays dividends for the next six months?
+Prime Day budget planning starts with one question: how much are you willing to spend per sale to gain the ranking and review momentum that pays dividends for the next six months of book sales?

 Because CPCs on Prime Day can run 30–50% higher than normal, your ACoS will deteriorate if you hold your normal bid ceilings.
-You have two choices: accept higher ACoS in exchange for volume (the right choice for products that benefit from ranking momentum) or maintain strict ACoS targets and accept less volume (appropriate if margins are too thin to absorb the CPC premium).
+You have two choices: accept higher ACoS in exchange for volume (the right choice for books that benefit from ranking momentum) or maintain strict ACoS targets and accept less volume (appropriate if your margins per book are too thin to absorb the CPC premium).

-Know which camp each of your products belongs in before the event starts.
-Products in the middle of a launch or ranking push should receive aggressive budgets with relaxed ACoS targets.
-Mature products with established organic rank can afford more conservative bidding.
+Know which camp each of your books belongs in before the event starts.
+Books in the middle of a launch or ranking push should receive aggressive budgets with relaxed ACoS targets.
+Established backlist titles with steady organic rank can afford more conservative bidding.

 The Live Event: 48-Hour Execution